-Numurkah Primary School has developed a safe, inclusive and supportive environment that involves and communicates with children, young people and their parents/carers.
+Highvale Primary School has developed a safe, inclusive and supportive environment that involves and communicates with children, young people and their parents/carers.
 We encourage child and parent/carer involvement and engagement that informs safe school operations and builds the capability of children and parents/carers to understand their rights and their responsibilities.
 Our school is committed to supporting and encouraging students to use their voice to raise and share their concerns with a trusted adult at any time of need.
-Students can access information on how to report abuse at reception and the Wellbeing office.
+Students can access information on how to report abuse at the School Office.